• Skip to primary navigation

 • Peanut Butter: These peanut butter cookies are made without butter but peanut butter instead.
 You could use salted or unsalted peanut butter but what's really important is that it contains no additives (no added oil or sugar).
 Textures can vary from brand to brand and slightly change the consistency of the cookie.
 The recipe will still work though as long as you use peanut butter that consists 100% of peanuts.
 If you can't eat peanuts, you could try almond butter instead.

-• Almond Flour: The only dry ingredient, helps the dough stick together.
-Could be replaced with other grain free flour types such as coconut flour, oat flour or even rice flour but the taste as well as ratio will change slightly.
+• Almond Flour: The only dry ingredient, that helps the dough stick together.
+Can NOT be replaced with other grain free flour types such as coconut flour, oat flour or rice flour because the amount needed will be much different.

 • Maple Syrup: These flourless cookies are made without brown sugar such as more regular cookies.
 Instead the recipe calls for maple syrup as a sweetener.
 Because there's also no eggs involved, the maple syrup is used to make the dough sticky.
 You could use agave syrup, coconut syrup or brown rice syrup instead.